Different Types of Centrifugal Pumps and Their Applications

 Centrifugal pumps are currently in use across a vast array of domestic and industrial processes.
 From supplying the water used in residential buildings to industrial applications like food, beverage, and chemical manufacturing, different types of centrifugal pumps are required to effectively meet pumping requirements.

 As reputable centrifugal pump suppliers, DXP has extensive knowledge in this field.
-This article describes the various centrifugal pump types and the applications to which they are best suited.
+This article describes the various pump types and the applications to which they are best suited.

 Centrifugal Pumps and How They Work